facetwp_excluded_custom_fields_like

 Note that there is also a sister hook, facetwp_excluded_custom_fields, with which you can filter out fields with an exact match of the field name.

-Alternatively, you could use the facetwp_facet_sources hook that runs after both the facetwp_excluded_custom_fields and facetwp_excluded_custom_fields_like hooks, after they are fetched from the database.
-That hook can be used to customize the entire list of data sources, including taxonomies and fields from other plugins that FacetWP integrates with, and their labels.
+For more elaborate customizations, you could also use the facetwp_facet_sources hook.
+This hook can be used to customize the entire list of data sources, including taxonomies and fields from other plugins that FacetWP integrates with, and their labels.
 It also lets you add new fields and field groups, or change the order of the groups in the dropdown.
+The results of this hook are not cached though, so it is recommended to use the facetwp_excluded_custom_fields hook or facetwp_excluded_custom_fields_like hook, if possible.

 Parameters